Palpitations are feelings or sensations that your heart is pounding or racing. They can be felt in your chest, throat, or neck.

 The following symptoms require immediate attention.
 Call 911 or your local emergency number:

-- Lose of alertness (consciousness)
+- Loss of alertness (consciousness)

 - Chest pain